Toyota Dyna: U300 – U400 Series (1999–2021) and Hino Dutro

-U600 and U800 series (2011–present)
+U600 - U800 series (2011–present)

 The eighth generation of the Dyna debuted in May 2011 and was based on the second-generation Hino Dutro.
-The lineup consists of the U600 and U800.
-The exterior was made more aerodynamic and the interior quality was improved over the previous generation.
+The lineup includes the U600, U700, and U800 models.
+The exterior was made more aerodynamic, and the interior quality was enhanced compared to the previous generation.
 In the hybrid models a 4009 cc diesel engine rated at 150 PS was paired with an electric motor rated at 49 PS which also serves as the starter motor.
 A new 5-speed automatic transmission was introduced which worked like a conventional automatic transmission with two paddles.

 In March 2015, Salvador Caetano announced the cessation of Dyna assembly in Portugal, as the truck did not meet the Euro 6 emissions standards and would not be marketable within the European Union.
 Instead, a V6 petrol version of the Land Cruiser entered assembly, intended for sales in Africa.
 1,664 Dynas were assembled in 2014, with 355 more scheduled for completion in 2015 before the switch was complete.